-Temperature Readout (Xplorer/Pursuit cameras)
+Temperature Readout Section (Xplorer and Pursuit cameras only)

 This section allows you to specify the time interval between temperature readouts.
 The default time interval is 30 seconds.
 The CCD temperature is displayed in the upper left corner of the Twain window.